datazoompuc/datazoom.social/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# datazoom.social - R version
+# Datazoom.social - R version

 The datazoom.social package facilitates access to official Brazilian social data.
 The package provides functions that download, pre-process